When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Pricing

-AVG Secure VPN is pricey considering it offers mostly basic VPN features.
+AVG Secure VPN is pricey, considering it offers mostly basic VPN features.
 Its subscription plans also lack distinct offerings.
 Our Score: 6/10

 In this segment, we'll consider how well-priced AVG VPN is and its pricing for desktop and mobile apps.
 Let's take a closer look at AVG VPN's plans.

-How Much Is AVG Secure VPN?
+How Much Does AVG Secure VPN Cost?

 AVG Secure VPN starts at $4.39/month if you subscribe to its 2- and 3-year plans on its website.
 The AVG website offers three yearly pricing plans, with no option for a monthly subscription.